MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-planning.md

 In most environments, you can simply adjust static routes on the edge firewall and the VPN server to allow them to reach this new internal perimeter network.
 In complex environments, you may need to add static routes to internal routers or adjust internal firewall rules for the VPN server and the block of IP addresses associated with VPN clients.

 ## Next step
-[Remote Access Always On VPN Deployment](always-on-vpn-deploy-deployment.md): Learn how to deploy Always On VPN connections for remote Windows 10 client computers that are domain-joined.
+[Deploy Always On VPN](always-on-vpn-deploy-deployment.md): Learn how to deploy Always On VPN connections for remote Windows 10 client computers that are domain-joined.
 You can also learn how to configure conditional access for VPN connectivity using Azure Active Directory.

 ---